 Built into the walls of the Nelson Poynter Memorial Library, inside and outside, are sculpted bronze hands holding words representing the enduring values of scholarship: tolerance, diversity, wisdom, courage, inspiration, justice, beauty, and truth.
 These were designed by USF alumnus Robert Calvo, the artist also responsible for the building's stunning atrium artwork featuring three sculptures representing the great ancient libraries of Alexandria, Nineveh, and Pergamum.
+(One of those hanging sculptures forms the header of this blog.)

 The first value, tolerance, is the foundation for all scholarly endeavors in the modern university.
-The Oxford English Dictionary (OED) Online defines "tolerance" as the disposition to be patient with or indulgent to the opinions or practices of others; freedom from bigotry or undue severity in judging the conduct of others; forbearance; catholicity of spirit.
+The Oxford English Dictionary (OED) Online defines tolerance as "the disposition to be patient with or indulgent to the opinions or practices of others; freedom from bigotry or undue severity in judging the conduct of others; forbearance; catholicity of spirit."
+To tolerate is defined by the OED as "To allow to exist or to be done or practiced without authoritative interference or molestation".
+Wikipedia defines tolerance as "the ability to accept something while disapproving of it."